PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 External Projects
 *****************

-To reuse needs from another project, you can use the following possibilities to read in needs from another project.
+To reuse needs from another project, you can use the following possibilities:

 needs_external_needs
 ====================